-Part Three-1: Western Thought and the Dynamics of a Train Wreck
+Part Three-1: The Ideological Epoch and the Dynamics of a Train Wreck

 (Addendum to the Honour Song Trilogy)